singularityhacker/Content/singularity-hacker-book/digital-power-laws.md

 A quantitative basis for this predicted technological singularity future..

-There are a number of digital trends or power laws, as I like to call them that drive the technological singularity.
-They are the engine that is propelling this whole thing into the future.
+There are a number of digital trends or power laws, as I'll call them that drive the technological singularity.
+They are the pistons propelling the engine of the digital world.
 A few things to note about these laws.

-Firstly they are merely observations.
+1. Firstly they are merely observations.
 There are no deeper physical principles in the universe that would lead us to believe that they must hold true.
-Its for this reason that some object to them being thought of as laws.
-Secondly, they are merely based on observation.
+It's for this reason that some object to them being thought of as laws.
+2. Secondly, they are merely based on observation.
 We’ve seen a trend that has held true for a long time and seems to be holding true for the unimaginable future.

 While these things may seem like deficiencies to the laws, I would consider them strengths.
 Strengths because they are not based on any underlying theories but simply based on scientific induction.
-We’ll start with the most famous and well-known law and work our way through a few other, lesser-known ones.
+We’ll start with the most famous and well-known power law and work our way through a few other, lesser-known ones.

 **Moore’s Law**